Pharmacy Museum of the University of Basel: Faience

 The museum shows a prominent collection of pharmaceutical pottery.
 The so-called Faience have been used as containers for basic materials and remedies in pharmacies since the 15th century.

 Research

 The Pharmacy Museum, as one of the two University Museums of Basel, is actively engaged in scientific research and teaching.
 There are courses in history of pharmacy, history of natural sciences and life sciences on a regular basis.
 Furthermore, the Pharmacy Museum promotes the scientific exploration of the history of pharmacy as well as research based on objects and collection.

 Library

 The Pharmacy Museum is the home of a scientific library, containing literature and information about pharmacy, about its related sciences and about its history.
 Moreover, it contains material whose collection had not been originally intended, such as drug compendiums, advertising brochures, price and tariff lists and so forth).
 Books and goods from the library can not be lent out, they have to be viewed and used on location.
 The use of the library is free of charge.
-The inventory is retrievable over the Swissbib catalogue: